When it hurts to breastfeed Part 1

 Infection of the nipples with Candida albicans (“thrush”, “yeast”)

-In the case of a breastfeeding mother, if Candida is there, and especially, if it is difficult to treat, or keeps returning after adequate treatment, there is an underlying problem.
-And that underlying problem is almost always damage to the nipple caused, almost always, by the baby’s not latching on as well as he should.
+In the case of a breastfeeding mother, if Candida is causing infection of the nipples, and especially, if it is difficult to treat, or keeps returning after adequate treatment, there is an underlying problem.
+And that underlying problem is almost always damage to the nipple caused, almost always, by the baby’s not latching on as well as he could.
 Once damage occurs, Candida takes the opportunity to grow there.
 And, to repeat, the damage is almost always due to a less than ideal latch.
 I repeat this because the emails I receive from breastfeeding mothers shows that the mothers/health providers are fixated on the Candida and not the underlying problem.

 There is no reason that Candida of the nipples could not be easily treated with our “all-purpose nipple ointment” (APNO).
 So, if it is not easily treated, look for the underlying, real cause of sore nipples.
-And still, make sure the baby’s latch is good and not causing continuing damage to the nipple.
+And the health provider should make sure the baby’s latch is good and not causing continuing damage to the nipple.

 The “all-purpose nipple ointment” (APNO)

 The APNO contains, usually, three ingredients, one that kills bacteria, one that kills Candida, and one that decreases inflammation.
-This essentially treats many, if not, frequent causes of nipple pain.
+This combination essentially treats many, if not all, causes of nipple pain.
 Sometimes we will prescribe an APNO with an extra ingredient, ibuprofen powder, but we require this only rarely.
+Only rarely, because in our clinic we help the babies achieve a good latch as well as prescribe the ointment for the mother.

 - Mupirocin ointment 2% (an antibiotic): 15 grams